stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 new tube and no state is available for this tube, it may decide to block the traffic.
 This can happen if the state has already timed out or if the traffic was rerouted.
-In addition a firewall may send an error message to the sender or the receiver indicatng that no state information are available.
+In addition a firewall may send an error message to the sender or the receiver indicating that no state information is available.
 If the sender receives such a message it can resend a start signal (potentially together with other tube state information) and continue its transmission.